startinggravity/Drupal-8-Theme/README.md

 0. Edit may not be needed to your_theme.libraries.yml unless you choose to add other CSS and JS files.
 You can find more information on the use of the libraries.yml file here: https://www.drupal.org/developing/api/8/assets.

-0. `npm update`
+0. `npm install`

 0. `gulp install-all`

 0. Edit line 26 of gulpfile.js, replacing "drupal.loc" with the domain of your local site.

-Note: Running `node update` (step 11) and `gulp install-all` (step 12) will add several files in directories called node_modules and bower_components.
+Note: Running `npm install` (step 11) and `gulp install-all` (step 12) will add several files in directories called node_modules and bower_components.
 The .gitignore file your theme will prevent these files from being added to your repo.
 This is intentional because the files are only needed for development.
 Additional developers on a team using the theme you have set up will also need to navigate to the theme and run the commands in steps 11 and 12.